fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 ### _Your preferred web app_
 Since v1.0 this tool already supported backup of files.
-This alone can be at least half of the work you would need, even for unknow web applications.
+This alone can be at least half of the work you would need, even for unknown web applications.

 If your type of application already use MariaDB/MySQL, and you don't want to automate autodetection, then in addition to the `SOURCE_HOST` and `SOURCE_PATH`